Mindfulness-Based Stress Reduction

 Friday 14 May 2021 – Orientation – 6 to 8 pm (Dublin time)

-This 6-day teacher training intensive will provide health care professionals and educators the opportunity to study and experience the foundational underpinnings, mindfulness meditations and specific exercises that are the framework of the MBSR program.
+This 6-day Teacher Training Intensive (TTI) will provide health care professionals and educators the opportunity to study and experience the foundational underpinnings, mindfulness meditations and specific exercises that are the framework of the MBSR programme.
 The themes, rationales, intention and practice skills of each MBSR class session will be reviewed, discussed and practiced.
 Participant screening guidelines will be covered, and samples of client handouts will be provided.
 There will also be time set aside for personal mindfulness practice.

 Meet the Teachers